Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Mental Defense: 15
 Initiative: 1

 *Heal* (Major Aux), medium, heal target 1d10
-*Big heal* (Major Aux), medium, heal target 2d10, 1 MP *Cleanse* (Minor Aux)
+*Big heal* (Major Aux), medium, heal target 2d10, 1 MP
+Choose one:
-Increase the target along one buff/debuff track of your choice by two.
+* Increase the target along one buff/debuff track of your choice by two.
 You can only increase the value up to 0.
-Increase the target along all buff/debuff tracks by one.
+* Increase the target along all buff/debuff tracks by one.
 You can only increase the value up to 0.
-Increase the target’s regen/degen value by four.
+* Increase the target’s regen/degen value by four.
 You can only increase the value up to 0.
-*Dart* (Major Spell), x1 damage, one element, medium
+* *Dart* (Major Spell), x1 damage, one element, medium

 ## Hexer
 Hexers are opponents who focus on limiting their enemies options using curses and other hindering effects.
 They are also defensively strong against magic, but vulnerable to physical attacks.
 This could be a cultist, a warlock, a curse-focused mage, or something similar.